qubic/docs.qubic.org/docs/developers/library-java.md

 It can be used in classic or reactive stacks.

 For full documentation, please visit the [Qubic Java repository](https://gitlab.com/georg.mittendorfer/qubicj).
-The [Qubic Shell submodule](https://gitlab.com/georg.mittendorfer/qubicj/-/blob/main/qubicj-shell) provides a demo on how to use the library in a classic Java stack with Spring.
+The [qubicj-shell submodule](https://gitlab.com/georg.mittendorfer/qubicj/-/blob/main/qubicj-shell) provides a demo on how to use the library in a classic Java stack with Spring.

+Qubicj is a community project.